Have you got a question about the Green Heart? Browse our FAQs to find the answer, or get in contact with the team.

 What will happen to the numerous memorial benches in University Square?

 The site in which the Green Heart will be created in University Square is home to numerous memorial benches donated across the years.
-Prior to the beginning of landscaping works, the Grounds and Gardens team will collect all of these benches and store them safely until 2019.
-The benches will then be returned to Green Heart along the footpaths that will run from the North Gate to the Library.
+Prior to the beginning of landscaping works, the Grounds and Gardens team will collect all of these benches and store them safely until later this year.
+The benches will then be returned to Green Heart along the footpaths that will run from the North Gate to the library.

 Will trees currently planted on campus be affected by development?